Also known as: lateral lunge, lateral lunges, side step squat, side step lunge

 What common mistakes should I avoid when doing side lunges?

-How can I progress or modify the Side Lunge?
+How can I progress or regress the side lunge?